Harrisburg Snowfall Totals & Snowstorm Averages

 These averages don't show how much the snowfall in Harrisburg varies from year to year.

-In December, for instance, one in four years totals over 6.6 inches of snow.
-Another 25 percent of years receive less than two inches for the month.
+In December, for instance, one in four years totals over 7.6 inches of snow.
+Another 25 percent of years receive no snow for the month.

-New snow for February ranges from over ten inches in heavy snowfall years to under 2.3 inches in light years.
+New snow for February ranges from over 8.9 inches in heavy snowfall years to under 3.1 inches in light years.

 When Harrisburg Has Its First & Last Snowfalls